Swarm Settings Asset¶

 - Obstacle Layer Mask — which collision layers count as blocking obstacles.
 Keep agent collider layers and ground layers out of this mask; those are handled by Body Blocking and Grounding respectively.

-- Obstacle Blocking Correction Strength — fraction of the overlap resolved each step.
+- Obstacle Blocking Correction Strength — fraction of the overlap resolved each step by the incremental depenetration fallback.
 High values correct penetrations quickly; very high values on large fast-moving crowds can produce jitter.
+The entry-face and safe-side containment that holds a crowd behind a wall repositions the body in full and is not governed by this value.

-- Obstacle Blocking Max Correction Per Step — hard cap on the per-step correction distance, in world units.
+- Obstacle Blocking Max Correction Per Step — hard cap on the per-step distance the incremental fallback moves a body, in world units.
+The full-reposition containment path is not capped by it.

 - Obstacle Blocking Velocity Push — velocity impulse added while correcting obstacle overlaps.